Living Conditions Survey (LCS)

 The data collection has an annual character and is normally carried out during the months of March to June of each year.

-Exceptionally, the 2017 survey has been collected between September and November 2017.
+Exceptionally, the 2017, 2018 and 2019 surveys have been collected between September and November of the survey year.

 - 18.3Data collection